WeWork confirms an up to $8 billion lifeline from SoftBank Group; names new executive chairman – TechCrunch

 The company also said it would accelerate an existing commitment to put $1.5 billion into the short-term real estate rental company.

-Under the specific terms of the deal, WeWork will receive $1.5 billion committed from SoftBank’s April 2020 cash infusion into the company at $11.60 per share.
-With that money expected to come in seven days after the deal is signed (subject to shareholder approval).
+Under the specific terms of the deal, SoftBank will accelerate a $1.5 billion cash infusion into WeWork that was expected in April 2020 for $11.60 per share.
+That cash is expected to come in seven days after the deal is signed (subject to shareholder approval).

 There’s also the tender offer for up to $3 billion worth of non-SoftBank owned shares at a price of $19.19 per share, which will begin in the fourth quarter of this year, with closing subject to regulatory approvals.

-Finally there’s a joint venture share swap where all of SoftBank Vision Fund’s interests in regional joint ventures outside of Japan will be exchanged for WeWork shares at a price of $11.60 per share’ and a debt facility consisting of $1.1 billion in senior secured notes, $2.2 billion in unsecured notes, and a $1.75 billion letter of credit facility, which will occur after the tender offer is completed.
+Finally, there’s a joint venture share swap where all of SoftBank Vision Fund’s interests in regional joint ventures outside of Japan will be exchanged for WeWork shares at a price of $11.60 per share and a debt facility consisting of $1.1 billion in senior secured notes, $2.2 billion in unsecured notes and a $1.75 billion letter of credit facility, which will occur after the tender offer is completed.

-After the closing and the tender offer, SoftBank will own approximately 80 percent of the We Company, according to a statement.
+After the closing and the tender offer, SoftBank will own approximately 80% of The We Company, according to a statement.

-But SoftBank will not actually will not hold a majority of voting rights at any stockholder or board of directors meeting, thanks to WeWork’s convoluted ownership structure.
-Therefore, even with its 80 percent stake in the business, WeWork isn’t a subsidiary, but an “associate” of SoftBank.
+However, SoftBank will not actually hold a majority of voting rights at any stockholder or board of directors meeting, thanks to WeWork’s convoluted ownership structure.
+Therefore, even with its 80% stake in the business, WeWork isn’t a subsidiary, but an “associate” of SoftBank.

-As part of the agreement, the company confirmed that Adam Neumann will become a board observer and Marcelo Claure, the chief operating officer of SoftBank Group will assume the position of executive chairman of the board of directors of WeWork — as soon as the company receives its $1.5 billion payment from SoftBank.
+As part of the agreement, the company confirmed that Adam Neumann will become a board observer and Marcelo Claure, the chief operating officer of SoftBank Group, will assume the position of executive chairman of the board of directors of WeWork — as soon as the company receives its $1.5 billion payment from SoftBank.

 “SoftBank is a firm believer that the world is undergoing a massive transformation in the way people work.
 WeWork is at the forefront of this revolution.
-It is not unusual for the world’s leading technology disruptors to experience growth challenges as the one WeWork just faced,” said Masayoshi Son, chairman and chief executive of SoftBank Group Corp, in a statement.
+It is not unusual for the world’s leading technology disruptors to experience growth challenges as the one WeWork just faced,” said Masayoshi Son, chairman and chief executive of SoftBank Group Corp., in a statement.
 “Since the vision remains unchanged, SoftBank has decided to double down on the company by providing a significant capital infusion and operational support.
 We remain committed to WeWork, its employees, its member customers and landlords.”

-The vision may remain unchanged, but the story that SoftBank will have to tell about its new “associate”.
-Under Neumann’s stewardship, We Company was a cash-burning, globe-spanning, all-encompassing community developer that would usher in a new kind of capitalism, operating under the banner of “We”.
+The vision may remain unchanged, but not the story that SoftBank will have to tell about its new “associate.”
+Under Neumann’s stewardship, The We Company was a cash-burning, globe-spanning, all-encompassing community developer that would usher in a new kind of capitalism, operating under the banner of “We.”

 Now, the company is more like a struggling purveyor of temporary office space, which has a mountain of leases it owns and is looking down the barrel of a potential cash crunch — even with the SoftBank lifeline.